JalexSocial/SpiceDb/README.md

 # SpiceDb

-Simple SpiceDb client based on SpiceDB.Hierarchical.UI - Works with AuthZed
+Simple SpiceDb client originally based on code from SpiceDB.Hierarchical.UI - Works with AuthZed https://github.com/MaheshBailwal/SpiceDB.Hierarchical.UI

-https://github.com/MaheshBailwal/SpiceDB.Hierarchical.UI
+This API does not directly

 Available on Nuget at https://www.nuget.org/packages/SpiceDb